Eloise Williams was lucky enough to grow up opposite a library in Llantrisant in Wales.

-Eloise now lives in West Wales, very close to the sea, where she wild swims, collects sea glass and ghost stories, and walks on the beach with her cairn terrier, Watson Jones.
+Eloise now lives in Pembrokeshire, very close to the sea, where she wild swims, collects sea glass and ghost stories, and walks on the beach with her cairn terrier, Watson Jones.

 I lived opposite a library when I was young.
 It was my favourite place in the world.
 My sister – Jo, came with me to choose books.

 I read anything and everything.
 When I wasn’t reading I made other people read to me.
 My mother is reading me a lovely bedtime story here as she smokes a cigarette.
 This is what people did in the Seventies.

 I’ve always been into magical stuff and was fascinated by witches, ghosts and the power of nature.

 I spend lots of time appreciating the magic of the world.
 Walking through woods, reading in fields of wildflowers, making shapes of clouds and staring at stars.